aidanogr/BlackJackGame/README.md

 # BlackJack
- This is a demo BlackJack game.
+ This is a responsive BlackJack game.
  To use, simply download the src Folder to a new project folder and run the 'Main.java' file.
  Alternatively, you could just copy the .java files and compile them however you'd like, however make sure the pictures are still accessible.